Who Are My Competitors Online? Spy on Competitors With 5 Tools

 1. Start by finding your top keywords and who ranks for them

 Regardless of your industry, it’s essential to know what keywords mean the most to your business.
-These are your most valuable keywords — keywords that you want to rank highly for in search.
-To find them, follow these steps:
+These are your most valuable keywords — terms you want to rank highly for in search.
+To first identify those keywords, follow these steps:

-Now that you have your eye on these valuable keywords, you’ll be able to search for them on Google and see who appears at the top of search results.
-These are your top competitors since they appear in search results for keywords that you want to show up for too.
-It also means they offer the same products or services and share the same target audience.
+Now that you have your eye on these valuable keywords, you’ll can search for them on Google and see who appears at the top of search results.
+These are your top competitors since they appear in search results for keywords you want to show up for, too.
+It also means they offer the same products or services and share a similar target audience.

 Oh, and it also means they have a solid marketing strategy to rank highly for their target keywords.